pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 * Returns true IIF operator==() returns false, otherwise returns trus

 #Const Iterator Methods
-explicit SDAL_Const_Iter(Node* start)
+CDAL_Iter(ItemLoc const& here)
 ------------

-* Explicit constructor for an iterator which returns an immutable reference to the first item held in the item_array parameter
+* Explicit constructor for an iterator which, when dereferenced, returns an immutable reference to the item held at the node and array index described by the here parameter
-* Neither item_array nor end_ptr may be null
-* end_ptr must be greater than or equal to item_array

-SDAL_Const_Iter(const SDAL_Const_Iter& src)
+CDAL_Const_Iter(const CDAL_Const_Iter& src)
 ------------

-* Copy constructor - sets the iterator's current position to that of src
+* Copy constructor - sets the current iterator position to the node and array index described by src
 * Afterwards, operator==(src) should return true, otherwise throw a runtime_error indicating state corruption

 \detokenize{reference operator*() const}